angusturner/angusturner.github.io/_posts/2017-10-30-pytorch-gaussian-mixture-model.markdown

 ### Results

 Apart from some simple training logic, that is the bulk of the algorithm!
-Fitting the synthetic dataset I presented earlier:
+Here is a visualisation of EM fitting three components to the synthetic data I generated
+earlier:

 ![1]({{ "/assets/images/fig_1.png" }})